KannonZenetism/zenetism-field-physics/structural-neuroscience/SN10-developmental-dynamics-and-the-stabilization-of-cognitive-architecture.md

 - The compensatory strategies developed to survive hostile conditions
 - The maturational depth achieved through the architecture's own axis

 Apparent changes in "type" reflect changes in expression, not in configuration.
-The being who "no longer appears autistic" after extensive behavioral conditioning has not changed architecture — they have been trained into expression that does not reflect their configuration.
+The being who no longer outwardly appears autistic after extensive behavioral conditioning has not changed architecture — they have been trained into expression that does not reflect their configuration.
 This is suppression-induced distortion (§5.2), not configurational change.

 ---